Photo credit: Wikimedia

-Singapore is well known for being steaming hot, with year round temperatures in the low to mid 30’s celsius (90-95 fahrenheit).
+Singapore is well known for being steaming hot.
+Year round temperatures in the low to mid 30’s celsius (90-95 fahrenheit).
 But the country is still cooler than many nearby South East Asian nations, due to being an island surrounding by the sea.
 Air-conditioning is also prevalent, so there is sufficient reprieve from the heat during a visit.

-While Singapore’s cost of living is high, budget all the way through to high end luxurious travelers can have an awesome time.
-Transport and food costs in particular are very reasonable, and if you are on a tight budget it’s possible to find a bed in a shared dorm for around $10 – 20 US per night.
-Private rooms can be found for around $30 a night.
+While Singapore’s cost of living is high, luxury as well as budget travelers can have an awesome time.
+Transport and food costs in particular are very reasonable, and if you are on a tight budget it’s possible to find a bed in a shared dorm for around $30 USD per night.
+Budget private rooms can be found for around $70 USD a night.
 Singapore also does luxury very well, and if you plan right, good deals can be found.

 Many people complain about the high cost of alcohol in Singapore.
 And sure, if you’re drinking Singapore slings at the Raffles Hotel, where the drink originated, it’s going to be an expensive night.
 But if you sit on plastic chairs in Chinatown (anytown southeast Asian style) and order buckets of beer over tasty food, you’re going to spend significantly less.
 Singapore is pricier compared to Southeast Asian countries like Thailand and Vietnam, but it’s still cheaper than traveling in many places in Europe or North America.